alreshveya-03/hostel-managment-hub/README.md

 **AL RESHVEYA RAMJANI S**

-B.Tech Artificial Intelligence and Data Science
+B.Tech – Artificial Intelligence & Data Science
 Rathinam Technical Campus

 ---

-# 📜 License
+# 📄 License

 This project is developed for educational, academic, and learning purposes.

+---

+⭐ If you find this project useful, consider giving it a star on GitHub!